NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

 ## Scaling Considerations

-The v0.1 protocol is designed to handle a checkpoint file shared by up to the low millions of features per simulation.
+The protocol is designed to handle a checkpoint file shared by up to the low millions of features per simulation.
 This section documents where the ceiling is, what wins at each scale tier, and what is explicitly not solved in-protocol.

 ### On-disk format

-Each record is a length-prefixed, self-contained boost binary archive:
+Each record is a fixed-size prefix followed by raw id and payload bytes (see *Wire Format* above for the field-level layout):

 ```
-[ uint64_t record_length ][ <record_length> bytes of boost binary archive ]
+[ 39-byte prefix ][ id_length bytes ][ payload_length bytes ]
 ```

-The length prefix exists for three reasons:
+The fixed-prefix layout exists for three reasons:

-1. **Truncation tolerance.** A crashed writer can leave a torn trailing record; the reader detects the short tail and stops cleanly at the last intact record rather than throwing.
+1. **Truncation tolerance.** A crashed writer can leave a torn trailing record; the reader detects the short tail at any field boundary (prefix, id, or payload) and stops cleanly at the last intact record rather than throwing.
 Checkpoint files remain usable after an unclean shutdown.
-2. **Fast index skipping.** The restore-side `CheckpointIndex` uses the prefix to walk the file and extract record metadata in one pass, independent of payload sizes.
-See *Restore cost model* below.
+2. **Fast index skipping.** The restore-side `CheckpointIndex` walks the file via `read_record_metadata` — read the prefix and id, `seekg` past the payload, never read payload bytes.
+Per-record cost is O(prefix + id_size) regardless of payload size.
+The v0.1 format required reading and parsing the full boost archive (payload included) to extract metadata; the v0.2 separation makes index builds independent of payload sizes.
+For multi-MB or multi-GB ML-state payloads, this is orders of magnitude faster.
 3. **Append-only safety.** Records are individually complete, so multiple save protocol instances can append to the same file without format-level coordination.
 Writer-level coordination (for intra-process threads or inter-process MPI ranks) is not the protocol's responsibility — see *Thread and process safety*.

-Timestamps on disk are stored as `int64_t` (typically seconds since the Unix epoch, though any monotone integer encoding the caller emits consistently will round-trip).
-The fixed 8-byte width keeps record headers predictable, saves ~20 MB per million records versus formatted strings, and makes `CheckpointIndex` entries compact.
+Both timestamps on disk (`simulation_timestamp` and `checkpoint_epoch`) are stored as `int64_t` signed seconds since the Unix epoch.
+The fixed 8-byte width keeps record headers predictable and makes `CheckpointIndex` entries compact.

+The format does not use `boost::serialization` — every field is written byte-by-byte in little-endian order via the library-internal `byte_io` primitives.
+This makes the bytes identical across hosts (no host-endian or word-size assumptions embedded in the file) and removes any boost dependency from the I/O path.
+The two's-complement assumption for the three signed fields is verified at run time by two canary tests in `test_bmi_protocols` (see `src/utilities/bmi/wire_format.hpp` for the full discussion).

 ### Save cost model